 Why does humidity matter in data centres?

 Because data centres have such a critical role, a lot of care is taken to ensure everything within them is maintained in top condition.
 For data centres, the main case for humidification lies in preserving that computer equipment.
 Humidification control can be used to combat electrostatic discharge in the environment, which can damage sensitive electronics.
 Air in the IT environment containing the proper amount of vapour plays an important role in maximising the availability of computing equipment.
-Too much or too little water vapour has been proven to directly contribute to reduces productivity and equipment downtime – both of which need to be avoided.
+Too much or too little water vapour has been proven to directly contribute to reduced productivity and increased equipment downtime – both of which need to be avoided.

 So, since humidity is so important for data centres, what level of relative humidity should you be keeping yours at?
 Generally, maintaining ambient relative humidity of between 45% and 55% is ideal, and is optimal for performance and reliability.